junxit/us-congress-bills-116/metadata.md

 - 2019-07-11 — Introduced in Senate
 - 2019-07-11 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2019-09-11 — Committee on Energy and Natural Resources Subcommittee on Energy.
+Hearings held.
+With printed Hearing: S.Hrg.
+116-335.
+- 2019-09-25 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2019-10-24 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski without amendment.
+With written report No. 116-147.
+- 2019-10-24 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski without amendment.
+With written report No. 116-147.
+- 2019-10-24 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 267.